I´m baffled. Wirecard. My former employer. The darling of the German stockmarket, now discovered a fraud.

 What precisely happened, all the wrong-doings.
 And put that out in the open.
 Acknowledge the wrongness of it, also on a level of value.
 A company carries accountability towards its clients and its employees.
 Who knows, some possibly colluded.
 Here #Truth is needed, too.
 Truth in the sense of standing in front of a mirror and looking into your own eyes instead of pointing at someone else.

-“A company” in the end is made up of its employees, who breathe that air, the air of the wrongdoings.
+“A company” in the end is made up of its employees, who breathe that air of wrongdoings.

 Only knowing the truth, can the appropriate reconciliation measures be taken.
 To heal the spirit of that business and the spirit of its employees.